Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 It is worth noting that given a ket $\ket{40}$, each combination of non-repeating edges contributes twice as much as one with duplicate edges (assuming equal weights).
 This is a consequence of the multinomial theorem applied to the creation operators described in Eq.~\eqref{eq:pairsource}.

 \paragraph{Other Two-Mode States --} For the previous N00N states, the associated graphs have shown some patterns.
 The more obvious was the increasing need for ancillas, whether we were adding more photons or modes.
 Moreover, based on a few graphs, we realized how to generate N00N states with 2 and 4 photons for an arbitrary number of modes.
-In Fig.~\ref{fig:2mode_noons} we show how to produce the two-mode N00N state for 5, 6, 7, and 8 photons\numbering{experimentcounter}\numbering{experimentcounter}\numbering{experimentcounter}\numbering{experimentcounter}.
+In Fig.~\ref{fig:2mode_noons} we show how to produce the two-mode N00N state for 5, 6, 7, and 8 photons \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/FockStates/noon2m5ph3anc]{experimentcounter}\numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/FockStates/noon2m6ph4anc]{experimentcounter}\numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/FockStates/noon2m7ph5anc]{experimentcounter}\numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/FockStates/noon2m8ph6anc]{experimentcounter}.
 As with the 3-photon N00N states, it seems to be an underlying pattern in the graphs solutions when increasing the number of photons.

 \tocless